Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ho Chi Minh City residents go out in hot weather

-The UV index is an international standard measurement of the strength of ultraviolet rays from the sun, ranging from 1 to 11+.
-Depending on the level of exposure, the longer the exposure and the higher the intensity of the UV rays, the more damage will be caused to the skin.
+The UV index is an international standard measurement of the strength of ultraviolet rays from the sun, calculated from 1 to 11+.
+Depending on the level of exposure, the longer and higher the intensity of UV rays, the more damage will be caused to the skin.
 At a UV index of 7-8, the time it takes to burn the skin when exposed to hot sunlight is 30 minutes.
 And when the UV index is at 9-11, the time it takes to burn the skin is reduced to 10 minutes.

-Therefore, people should limit going out, when going out, they should wear long-sleeved jackets, thick cotton material to cover and avoid sunlight.
+Therefore, people should limit going out, when going out, they should wear long-sleeved jackets, thick cotton material to cover, avoid sunlight from penetrating.
 Dark colored clothes will help protect better than light colored clothes.
-Wear a hat with a brim of over 3 cm to ensure coverage on the face, neck and chest.
+Wear a hat with a brim of over 3 cm to ensure coverage on the face, neck, chest.
 Use sunscreen with SPF from 30-50.

 Source link